KnollFrank/CarND-Advanced-Lane-Lines/writeup.md

 #### Color Transforms and Gradients

-By using a combination of color and gradient thresholds, the function `create_binary_images()` generates a binary image, where pixels belonging to lane lines (among others like e.g. trees) are drawn white:
+By using a combination of color and gradient thresholds, the function `create_binary_images()` generates an image, where pixels belonging to lane lines (among other things like e.g. trees) are drawn blue and green:
-- The function applies a threshold to the S channel of the distortion corrected input image to retain pixels having S channel values between 170 and 255.
-The result is colored blue in the image below.
+- **color thresholds:** The function applies a threshold to the S channel of the distortion corrected input image to retain pixels having S channel values between 170 and 255.
+The retained pixels are colored blue in the image below.
-- By using the Sobel operator the function obtains the derivative in x direction of the L channel of the distortion corrected input image, rescales the x-derivative to the interval [0, 255] and applies a threshold to retain pixels having a scaled derivative between 20 and 100.
-The result is colored green in the image below.
+- **gradient thresholds:** By using the Sobel operator the function obtains the derivative in x direction of the L channel of the distortion corrected input image, rescales the x-derivative to the interval [0, 255] and applies a threshold to retain pixels having a scaled derivative between 20 and 100.
+The retained pixels are colored green in the image below.
 This derivative step detects vertical edges which comes close to my understanding of lane lines.

-Here's an example of my output for this step:

 ![binary](output_images/test2_Image.COLOR_BINARY.png)

+In order to obtain a binary image, the green and blue pixels are colored white and the rest black.
+This results in the following final image for this step:

 ![binary](output_images/test2_Image.COMBINED_BINARY.png)